logicuniverse/manifesto/README.md

 ---

-## IX.
+## VIII.
 The Bridge: Hybrid Coexistence

 The transition from a 1D Tape to a 3D Topology does not require the destruction of existing software ecosystems.
 LogicUniverse recognizes the decades of engineering excellence embedded in linear code and provides a bi-directional bridge for seamless integration: